 Antibody Panels to Test for Autoimmune Sources of Pain in Five Years

 Dr. Vincent believes that, in the next five years or so, antibody panels will be available to test for immune/antibody-associated pain.
 Dr. Staff suggested researchers and clinicians should begin testing antibodies across a wide variety of pain conditions.

 Some doctors refer to fibromyalgia as being the ‘quintessential idiopathic pain syndrome’.
 Infections and trauma can each trigger FM, and FM mostly affects women, but swelling and signs of overt damage are rare.
 Goebel noted that abnormal nerve activation patterns and the small fiber neuropathy found in FM could be due to an autoimmune response.

-The recognition that autoimmunity processes may treat chronic pain disorders is growing.
+The recognition that autoimmunity processes may cause chronic pain disorders is growing.
 It’s not uncommon in these cases for an infection or injury to prompt an autoimmune response that is often invisible (does not cause swelling, etc.).
-Ion channel damage may be involved in some of these disorders.
+Ion channel damage may be involved.
 One panelist believes antibody panels for chronic pain will be available within five years.
-This research should open new options for people with chronic pain.